Mike Fiers took his workouts to another level, cleared mind

 “I’m glad we’re at this point right now, and obviously Mike had a lot to do with that,” A’s manager Bob Melvin said Wednesday as pitchers and catchers held their first spring workout.
 “The game’s better for it from this point going forward.
 I think it’s all about moving past right now and getting through a lot of the issues that you saw.
 It’s supposed to be an equal playing field, and it wasn’t.”

-The A’s won 97 games each of the past two seasons to finish second to Houston in the AL West before losing the wild card game both years.
+The A’s were one of the teams to alert Major League Baseball about the Astros, Melvin said.
+Oakland won 97 games each of the past two seasons to finish second to Houston in the AL West before losing the wild card game both years.

 Fiers went 15-4 last season with a 3.90 ERA over 33 starts and his most innings yet at 184 2/3.